-Jared Curhan is the Sloan Distinguished Professor of Management and an Associate Professor of Organization Studies at the MIT Sloan School of Management.
+Jared Curhan is an Associate Professor of Organization Studies at the MIT Sloan School of Management.

 Curhan specializes in the psychology of negotiation and conflict resolution.
 A recipient of support from the National Science Foundation, he has pioneered a social psychological approach to the study of “subjective value” in negotiation—that is, the feelings and judgments concerning the instrumental outcome, the process, the self, and the relationship.
 His research uses the Subjective Value Inventory (SVI; Curhan et al., 2006) to examine the precursors, processes, and long-term consequences of subjective value in negotiation.
 He also studies the dynamics of negotiation and brainstorming.

 Curhan holds an AB in psychology from Harvard University and an MS and a PhD in psychology from Stanford University.

 General Expertise: Conflict management; Conflict management; Conflict resolution; Dispute resolution; Dispute resolution; Gender issues; Negotiation; Negotiation and conflict resolution; Organizational psychology; Organizational studies; Social psychology

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.